Elizabethtown Community and Technical College

-Elizabethtown Community and Technical College (ECTC) is a community college in Elizabethtown, Kentucky.
-It is one of 16 two-year, open-admissions colleges of the Kentucky Community and Technical College System (KCTCS).
+Elizabethtown Community and Technical College (ECTC) is a public community college in Elizabethtown, Kentucky.
+It is part of the Kentucky Community and Technical College System (KCTCS).

 History

 It was formed by the consolidation of Elizabethtown Community College (est. 1964) and Elizabethtown Technical College (est. 1965) in 2004.
 ECTC is accredited by the Southern Association of Colleges and Schools (SACS).

 In 1997, the Kentucky General Assembly passed the Postsecondary Education Improvement Act of 1997, separating Kentucky's community colleges from the University of Kentucky's Community College System and uniting them under a new entity, the Kentucky Community and Technical College System.
 This separation left ECC to operate for nearly a year and a half without formal accreditation, as the community colleges had previously received accreditation through their connection with the University of Kentucky.
 Once KCTCS was established, this oversight was corrected.

 The Elizabethtown Japanese School (エリザベスタウン日本人補習校 Erizabesutaun Nihonjin Hoshūkō), a weekend Japanese program, held its classes at the college as of 2015.